 An introduction to delivery pricing

-Delivery pricing is created by you, the store owner, to determine how much you will charge your customers for delivery, of their purchased products, to their chosen address.
+Delivery pricing is created by you, the store owner, to determine how much you will charge your customers for delivery of their purchased products to their chosen address.

 We can help!

-If you need any assistance with figuring out your delivery structure please contact us.
+If you need any assistance with figuring out your delivery structure, please contact us.

 How the delivery pricing system works

-Customising your delivery rates
+Customizing your delivery rates

-When creating your delivery rates you will first need to decide if you are going to charge for delivery based on the value of the products, the total of the weight of the products or both.
+When creating your delivery rates you will first need to decide if you are going to charge for delivery based on the value of the products, the total of the weight of the products, or both.
 Alternatively, you can use the weight system to base delivery on something else entirely.